I was interviewed recently about the art and craft of writing in general and writing in the historical fiction genre in particular.

 Q. What is the most significant misconception beginning writers have about being published?

 A. Probably that once you get a publishing contract, you are going to become a millionaire.
 I have published two books before Billy Battles with traditional publishers, and I am still on the hunt for my first million.
 The J. K. Rowling’s of the world are anomalies.
 However, thank God they do exist because it keeps the rest of us working our tails off in pursuit of that elusive kind of success.
 I do believe many writers write for the sheer joy we get from telling a good story–at least I do.
 The $$ is less of an incentive.

 Q. What would I like readers to gain from reading my book(s)?

-A. Because the Finding Billy Battles trilogy is historical fiction and is set in the 19th Century, I would like readers to get a sense of the time and place of the story.
+A. Because the Finding Billy Battles trilogy is historical fiction and is set in the 19th century and early 20th century, I would like readers to get a sense of the time and place of the story.
 I would like them to have an appreciation of the way people lived, how they thought, and how they dealt with both adversity and triumph in a very different era.
 Finally, I would like readers to finish the trilogy and think to themselves: “Damn, I didn’t want that story to end!”

 Q. Do you have some final words for readers or writers?

 A. For Readers: Please DON’T STOP READING!
 Those of us who love telling stories need you.
 And when you read a book, don’t be shy.
 Write a review on Amazon, Goodreads, Barnes & Noble, etc. and let us know what you liked and didn’t like about a book.
 I value the reviews I get from Amazon Verified Purchase customers more than I do from professional or editorial reviewers.
 After all, customers spent money on the book and that gives them the right to tell the author what they think.